khan215701/smartshop/README.md

 ## Introduction

 Welcome to our E-Commerce Platform!
-This project is a fully-featured e-commerce application built with [Your Tech Stack].
+This project is a fully-featured e-commerce application built with Django and DRF.
 It allows users to browse products, add them to the cart, and complete purchases.

 ## Features